cse110-sp21-group34/cse110-sp21-group34/admin/team.md

 ### Taorui Wang
 Hello everyone, my name is Tony and I'm a third computer engineering student from China.
 My hobbies involve Soccer, gaming, skiing and watching all kinds of shows.
 I plan to work in HCI-related field in the future so feel free to chat with me about it or anything else!
 ### Yang Yue
+I am Yang Yue, second-year student from Warren College.
+My major is Computer Science, but I am more interested in Mathematics, especially Combinatorics and Graph Theory.
+They are powerful tools for several area in computer science, such as data structure and algorithm designs.
+I have no project experience yet.
+My coding skills are just what learned from UCSD’s computer science courses.
+I will learn and try my best to facilitate our project development.
+Also, I am determined to overcome procrastination in this quarter.
+Cheer up!
 ### Yiteng Zhao
 ### Zhouliang Pu